 Whether you have misplaced or accidentally destroyed a certificate for stock you know you own, or are dealing with an estate that you believe owned shares of stock that can't be located, a few steps may lead to recovery of the missing shares.
 The Social Security number or tax ID and name of the registered owner – and in some cases the legal authority to inquire into another individual's account – can be used to research those shares with a broker, the issuing company or its transfer agent.

 Replacing a Lost Certificate

-Many people prefer to take delivery of and hold their stock certificates -- a practice that has its advantages.
+Many people prefer to take delivery of and hold their stock certificates – a practice that has its advantages; the company knows how to reach you, and you will receive all company reports directly.
+You could also find it easier to put up your stocks as collateral on a loan when you are in possession of a physical certificate.
 However, natural disasters, fires and forgetfulness result in missing certificates.
 To replace them, call the investor relations department of the issuing company to find the name of the transfer agent for that company's stock.
 The transfer agent maintains the record of all stock issued and to whom, and can send you new share certificates after you have filled out certain legal forms and paid the required fees.
 Each transfer agent has a slightly different procedure, but each requires a legal testament that you lost the certificate, along with the purchase of a surety bond to protect against fraud if someone else attempts to sell the original certificates.

 Researching Old Stock Certificates